Pulse compression: Pulse compression by phase coding

 There are other means to modulate the signal.
 Phase modulation is a commonly used technique; in this case, the pulse is divided in $N$ time slots of duration $\frac{T}{N}$ for which the phase at the origin is chosen according to a pre-established convention.
 For instance, it is possible to not change the phase for some time slots (which comes down to just leaving the signal as it is, in those slots) and de-phase the signal in the other slots by $\pi$ (which is equivalent of changing the sign of the signal); this is known as binary phase-shift keying.
 The precise way of choosing the sequence of $\{0, \pi \}$ phases can be done according to a technique known as Barker codes.

 The advantages of the Barker codes are their simplicity (as indicated above, a $\pi$ de-phasing is a simple sign change), but the pulse compression ratio is lower than in the chirp case and the compression is very sensitive to frequency changes due to the Doppler effect if that change is larger than $\frac{1}{T}$.

-Other binary sequences, that are pseudo-random, have nearly optimal pulse compression properties, such as Gold codes, JPL codes or Kasami codes, because their autocorrelation peak is very narrow.
+Other pseudorandom binary sequences have nearly optimal pulse compression properties, such as Gold codes, JPL codes or Kasami codes, because their autocorrelation peak is very narrow.
 These sequences have other interesting properties making them suitable for GNSS positioning, for instance.

 It is possible to code the sequence on more than two phases (polyphase coding).
 As with a linear chirp, pulse compression is achieved through intercorrelation.